censorship-no-archive/ceno1/SECURITY.md

 In this particular project we care about and define herein your:

-* Anonymity - the ability to browse online content anonymously, whereby no one party knows who you are AND what you reading.
+* Anonymity - the ability to browse online content anonymously, whereby no one party knows who you are AND what you are reading.
 * Unobservability - the ability to hide the fact that you are using CENO from network monitoring and surveillance.
 * Plausible deniability - the ability to deny knowledge of or responsibility for